kevin1024/vcrpy/docs/advanced.rst

 similar to the above ``before_record_request`` - you can mutate the response, or return ``None`` to avoid recording the request and response altogether.
-For example to hide sensitive data from the request body:
+For example to hide sensitive data from the response body:

 .. code:: python